Harrisons-Code/harrison_web/README.md

 3. Upload your image to Imgur first, then use that URL
 4. Simple images with clear subjects work best

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- ASCII art inspired by traditional ASCII art communities
-- Special thanks to the monospace font family for making ASCII art possible

 ## Contact

-For questions or feedback, please reach out to: harrisonbusiness.official@gmail.com
+For questions or feedback, please reach out to: EMAIL COMING SOON